michaelecolley/jerrycan/README.md

 ```

 2. Afterwards you will need to pass in two arguments to the `getLatest()` method.
-First pass in the Ethereum chain id and then either 'POLYGON', 'ETHGASSTATION' or 'BLOCKNATIVE' depending on which provider you want to fetch data from.
+First pass in the Ethereum chain id as a string (e.g. `'1'` for the Ethereum Mainnet) and then either `'POLYGON'`, `'ETHGASSTATION'` or `'BLOCKNATIVE'` depending on which provider you want to fetch data from.
 This will then return the latest price in GWei.

 ❓ Note - If you mix and match chain id and provider incorrectly the service will return `null`.